MaximilianFreitag/yt-livechat-analysis/README.md

 - [ ] Make the theme of the app white, currently it depends on the users settings if the app appears in light or dark mode.
 Adding a .config file changes that
 - [ ] Getting rid of the timestamp when the user accidentally pastes in a URL + timestamp... e.g. URL ends with &t=2195s
 - [ ] Add a hyperlink to each graph, e.g. This is where the most laughs occured --> https:// ....timestamp
+- [ ] Add a sentiment analysis with the help of the module "huggingface transformers".
+So the user sees "oh, from minutes 12 to 21 the chat was overall pretty happy, at minute 30 the chat was really hateful".
+The hugging face library labels sentences with the help of Ai into three categories ...neutral, positive and negative sentiment.

 <br>